 - it is impracticable to deal with individuals who have not identified themselves; and

-- the person is receiving a service or financial benefit from the ASC - which necessitates assurance that the service or monies is being directed to an identified person.
+- the person is receiving a service or financial benefit from the ASC - which necessitates assurance that the service or monies are being directed to an identified person

 How the ASC will keep personal information accurate and up-to-date